 JUKI’s board of directors has decided upon statutory matters or important matters of management and has supervised the status of business execution in a successively.

-The number of outside directors was changed to two persons out of six directors in total, in order to boost the management monitoring function for directors and the board of directors and strengthen the company’s system to actively incorporate external voices in management.
+The number of outside directors was changed to two persons out of five directors in total, in order to boost the management monitoring function for directors and the board of directors and strengthen the company’s system to actively incorporate external voices in management.

 A Risk Management Committee and Crisis Management Task Force have been set up as core parts of the risk management system.

 An Internal Auditing Department has been set up as an organization for internal audits and has audited the business operations of all of JUKI’s departments and each group company.
 The members of the Audit & Supervisory Board have performed audits in accordance with the audit policy and work divisions set by the board, in cooperation with the Group Internal Auditing Department and accounting auditors.
 A Corporate Auditors Section has been established as an organization to assist the Audit & Supervisory Board Members.

 The JUKI Group positions compliance as a management foundation important for maintaining the Group’s status as a business group that is widely trusted by customers and all of society and offers enough value to society to merit its existence.
 Corporate officers and employees of the group are asked to thoroughly behave in compliance with “The JUKI Group Employees’ Standards of Conduct – 10 Articles” and to understand its explanations on legal compliance and common-sense behavior.
 JUKI and its group companies have a system for consulting with employees or answering their questions quickly at Compliance Helpline.
 The companies of the Group also manage important risks related to compliance at the Risk Management Conference.

 The JUKI Group has set up a Risk Management Conference as a core part of its risk management system.
 The Risk Management Conference manages company-wide risks